 Part of the issue facing the mushroom industry is the lack of standardized testing for various mushroom types.
 However, Reishi mushroom (Ganoderma lucidum) is an exception.

 Given its long-standing use in traditional Chinese medicine, researchers have developed reliable testing methods for identifying Reishi compounds in products.

 Using these proven testing methods, six scientific researchers conducted and published a study in partnership with the US Pharmacopoeia to evaluate 19 reishi mushroom supplements purchased online in the U.S.A. from websites such as Amazon and Ebay.
 Only FIVE of the 19 supplements (26.3%) contained genuine reishi.
-The sample of products evaluated in the study included six fruiting body powders, one fruiting body powder with added polysaccharides, one reishi mycelia product and eleven extracts.
+The sample of products evaluated in the study included six mushroom powders, one mushroom powder with added polysaccharides, one reishi mycelia product and eleven extracts.
 The results of this reishi supplement study indicates that several commercially available mushroom supplements do not contain what the consumer expects based on the product information and labels.

 Additionally, ConsumerLab investigated reishi supplements and uncovered contradictions between product labelling and product contents.
 One of the seven top-selling brands they analyzed made claims on its label that could not be supported.
 The brand’s product name includes the term “mushroom” and the packaging features an image of the mushroom (fruiting body) on the front.
 However, the product itself contained reishi mycelium only and no mushrooms whatsoever.